sguthe/auction-solver/README.md

 # Linux

 This section contains the instructions for building and running under Linux.
-For Windows, refer below.
+For Windows, see below.

 ## Requirements